We may receive compensation when you click on links to products from our partners.

 Now, we will take a quick look at the hierarchical structure of the industry:

-They have a sound knowledge of all the graphic design software such as Photoshop, InDesign and Illustrator.
-This is often the starting point for many people wanting to grow their career in design.
-As they gain more experience, artworkers take on more and more responsibility.
+They have a sound knowledge of all the graphic design and editing software such as Photoshop, InDesign, and Illustrator.
+This is often the starting point for many people wanting to grow their

 2. Middle-Weight Designer

 Middle-weight designers are exactly that – the middle of the proverbial food chain.
-With a few years creative experience under their belts, mid-level designers have much more freedom than artworkers.
+With a few years of creative experience under their belts, mid-level designers have much more freedom than art workers.